 Much like in any other room of the house, kitchen spotlights will focus their beam in a certain direction.
 These will help to add a sense of depth within a room and is particularly useful when highlighting key objects within your room.
 They can be particularly useful within smaller environments, as such lights also provide the illusion of space.

 Unlike downlights, which are recessed INTO your ceiling, spotlights are surface mounted ONTO your ceiling.
-Many people prefer spotlights over downlights as they are much easier to install and don't require you to drill as many holes into your ceiling.
+Many people prefer spotlights over downlights as they are much easier to install and don't require you to drill any holes into your ceiling.

 Like downlights, spotlights come in a whole array of different styles and technologies, with particular emphasis being placed into the styling of these types of light fittings.

-LED spotlights are considered the most energy saving and long lasting type of kitchen spotlight you can buy and you can purchase integrated LED spotlights (i.e. with LED technology built in) or retrofit GU10 LED spotlights, where you buy a seperate GU10 LED lamp in addtion to the spotlight fixture.
+LED spotlights are considered the most energy saving and long lasting type of kitchen spotlight you can buy and you can purchase integrated LED spotlights (i.e. with LED technology built in) or retrofit GU10 LED spotlights, where you buy a separate GU10 LED lamp in addition to the spotlight fixture.